UWPCE-PythonCert/PythonCertDevel/source/modules/Concurrency.rst

 They share memory space:

- - Threads are light-weight, shared memory means they can be created fairly quickly without much memory use.
+ - Threads are relatively lightweight -- shared memory means they can be created fairly quickly without much memory use.

- - Easy and cheap to pass data around (you are only passing a reference)
+ - Easy and cheap to pass data around (you are only passing a reference).

 Disadvantages:
 ..............